smailbarkouch/smailbarkouch.github.io/content/blog/lockbook-new-keys/index.md

 ```
 nvo7SItwXYmoxxzmOCUrNJiw85V8CwJ+SXb8cOHPIlo=
 ```
 So, when you enter your settings, you have two choices.
-You can export your phrase, or a compact version of your account key.
+You can export your phrase or a compact version of your account key.
 Either will work across all your devices.

 ## Migration

-Changing private keys are hard.
+Changing private keys is hard.
 If we just updated our code to use the new keys in the next release, people would have issues logging in.
-Additionally, user have the old account key saved in password managers, and it would be unacceptable if users couldn't sign in after returning to Lockbook.
+Additionally, some users may have the old account key saved in password managers, and it would be unacceptable if users couldn't sign in after returning to Lockbook.

 As a result, because we take breaking changes very seriously, we decided to support the previous key format indefinitely.
 Once most users are on the new version, we will switch to using the new key format.
 Minimizing the risk of someone using a new key with an incompatible app.
 We'll also communicate this change across all our social media platforms.